dryu99/champions-queue-twitter-bot-pub/README.md

 ## How it works

 Because real-time CQ game data is not available to the public I opted to make this bot entirely community driven by Twitch mods.
+Not truly automated, but an alternative to help the current situation until official dev support steps in.

-Whenever a mod enters the `!editcom !teams` command in a CQ streamer's Twitch chat, the bot validates the command and automatically tweets a live game update.
+Each day when CQ opens, the bot starts up and tries to listen to each live CQ streamer's Twitch chat (which is automatically refreshed to account for streamers that leave/join later).
+Whenever a mod enters the `!editcom !teams` command, the bot validates the command, generates an image with the given players, and tweets a live game update.
 Mods can use [this web tool](https://champions-queue-cmd-builder.vercel.app) to help generate the command.

 ## Development